 Then, just as suddenly as they arrived, the bats scatter to their other seasonal homes, which are thought to be largely in the neighboring Democratic Republic of the Congo.
 Surprisingly given the size of this mega-population, we still have much to learn about its ecology and conservation needs.

 There is also a great need to educate local hunters and landowners about the value of protecting the Kasanka population.
 For these reasons, BCI partners with the Kasanka Trust to promote educational activities for local schoolchildren and to hire forest guards.
-Recent work also includes attaching radio transmitters to some of the bats to track their nightly movements and discover their foraging habits.
+Another recent conservation initiative for the bats of Kasanka is being led and funded by the Max Planck Institute of Ornithology, in which researchers have attached radio transmitters to some of the bats to track their nightly movements and discover their foraging habits.

 Monfort Bat Cave (Philippines)